Special Operations Forces Jobs after the Military

 Civilian Jobs After Serving in the Military: Special Operations Forces

 The most elite level of military service is arguably, Special Operations Forces.
 Each of the military branches have special operations forces units.
 There are a lot of skills that those serving in the special operations forces can bring to a post-military career.
 Specific careers can also be a perfect fit and would be worth pursuing.
 Here are a few civilian jobs after the military for those who served in roles in special operations forces.

-Units such as the Green Berets, The Night Stalkers, FAST, and Navy SEALS are well known both in and outside the military world.
-These groups are known for their strength, their intelligence, and their bravery.
+Units such as the Army’s Green Berets, Marine Corps Raiders, Air Force Special Warfare, and Navy SEALS are well known both in and outside the military world.
+These groups are known for their strength, leadership, focus, intelligence, and, of course, bravery.

 They are evaluated on their ability to lead as well as how they work with others.
 They need to show that they have courage, integrity, and humility to get the job done.

 The Healthcare and Medical Fields

 The Air Force Special Warfare teams include Pararescue (PJ) specialists who are uniquely qualified medics that have been trained for special warfare rescue work.

 The medical field can be perfect for special forces service members with medical training as well as those who want to go into that for the first time.
 There are indeed a lot of options from becoming a nurse to a Physician Assistant, a medical doctor, or even a surgeon.

 During your time in the special forces, you might have learned about how to treat battlefield injuries, how to do minor surgery, how to deliver babies, how to treat infants and children, how to bandage wounds, and set broken bones.
 You might have had to do some of this is a stressful situation under a lot of pressure, and those skills will help you in a civilian medical field.